CharbelNohra/CharbelNohra/README.md

 # 💫 About Me:
-🔭 Computer Science graduate skilled in building scalable web and mobile applications.
-    Experienced in React, Next.js, Flutter ,Node.js, Express.js, and MySQL. <br>
-👯 II'm looking forward to collaborating with other developers and building meaningful connections in the tech community!
+👨‍💻 Software Developer / Full-Stack Developer with hands-on experience building ERP systems using ERPNext (Frappe Framework) with Python and JavaScript.
+I enjoy designing scalable, maintainable solutions for real-world business problems.

+Alongside ERP development, I’m passionate about building modern web and mobile applications using Next.js, Flutter, and Node.js.
+I’m always eager to explore new technologies, collaborate with other developers, and continuously improve my craft.

 ## 🌐 Socials: